unibo-dtm-se-2425-AvianBlasters/report/sections/09-userguide/index.md

 ![Bats](../../pictures/sprites/bats.png)

-Much like the Jolly Jumper, their health is indicated by their colour:
+Much like the Jolly Runner, their health is indicated by their colour:
 - Green: they need to be hit thrice
 - Yellow: they need to be hit twice more
 - Red: one more hit and they are defeated